matzew/aerogear-ios/API.md

 The reset method accepts two simple blocks that are invoked on success or in case of an failure.

-## Persistent Storeage system
+## Persistent Storage system

 A simple _Property list_ storage system is part of the library as well, The same ```AGStore``` protocol is used for reading and writing.
-Below is a little example on how to same to the file syste:
+Below is a small example on how to save to the file system:

     // initalize plist store (if the file does not exist it will be created) AGDataManager* manager = [AGDataManager manager];